Arch Street Presbyterian Church

-Arch Street Presbyterian Church is a historic Presbyterian Church at 1724 Arch Street, located between the two Comcast skyscrapers in the Logan Square neighborhood of Philadelphia, Pennsylvania.
+Arch Street Presbyterian Church is a historic Presbyterian Church at 1724 Arch Street, located between the two Comcast skyscrapers (Comcast Center and Comcast Technology Center) in the Logan Square neighborhood of Philadelphia, Pennsylvania.
 The building was designed by the architectural firm of Hoxie & Button, and built in 1855.
 It is a one-story, Classical Revival style building with Greek and Roman elements.
 It features a portico supported by four Corinthian order columns and a coffered dome.

 It was added to the National Register of Historic Places in 1971.

 History

 19th and 20th centuries

 Built in 1855, Arch Street Presbyterian Church (ASPC), was the "establishment" downtown Presbyterian church through the 19th and much of the 20th century.
 The architecture is neo-classic Greek revival style, a contrast to the modern Comcast Center skyscraper next door.
 The interior features ornate columns, a domed ceiling, and a massive organ.

 In the 1920s and 1930s, the church was a conservative bastion in the theological debates that rocked the Presbyterian Church and other mainline Protestant denominations.
 ASPC's head pastor during this period, Rev. Clarence E. Macartney, engaged in a public debate with one of the leading modernist preachers, Rev. Harry Emerson Fosdick of New York City.
 Vincent Persichetti served as organist and choirmaster from 1932 to 1948.

 During the latter 20th century, the congregation dwindled as many members moved out of Center City Philadelphia.